-Teaching Fellows have shown that they: Integrate scholarship and professional practice to enhance teaching and curriculum development; Utilise current pedagogic practices that are creative and adaptive; Respond to the diverse needs of learners; Have made a significant and positive contribution to their department or area of responsibility.
+Through their teaching, they have shown they can integrate scholarship and professional practice to enhance teaching and curriculum development, utilise current pedagogic practices that are creative and adaptive, respond to the diverse needs of learners, and have made a significant and positive contribution to their department or area of responsibility.

 Our Teaching Fellows and Senior Teaching Fellows have contributed creatively and positively to the learning and teaching culture of Trinity Laban.
 All additionally hold either FHEA or SFHEA.

 Teaching Fellows at Trinity Laban have made a significant contribution to the learning and teaching culture within the institution.